Ashford-A/PRECEPTS1/experiments/subgrouping_isolate/README.md

 To speed up the runtime of these scripts, create a cache by specifying a `.zip` file for this argument the first time you run each script; specifying the same file in subsequent runs will load the data from the cache.

+## Calculating similarities ##

+There are two methods used here to calculate the similarity of another subgrouping (M2) to a subgrouping for which we have predicted task scores (M1): "mean" and "ks".
+These are implemented in `dryads-research.experiments.utilities.metrics`, and are invoked using the `siml_fxs` mapping defined here under `utils`.
+The current version of the manuscript relies solely on "ks", but "mean" gives similar results and is useful for debugging purposes as it is faster to calculate.

+Our goal is to place the predicted scores for samples mutated for M2 (S2) on a spectrum between the predicted scores for samples mutated for M1 (S1) and the scores for samples wild-type for any mutation of the gene in question (WT).
+In particular, we want to generate a single number that describes whether S2 is closer to S1 or to WT, that is, whether the subgrouping M2 resembles M1 in its downstream effects or not.
+The simplest way to do this is to calculate the means of each of the three distributions WT, S1, and S2, calculate the distance between the means of WT and S2, and then normalize it using the distance between the means of WT and S1.
+Thus if the distributions S1 and S2 are very similar, we will get a similarity score close to 1, and if WT and S2 are very similar, we will get a similarity score close to 0.

+However, we can use a method for determining the distance between each of our distributions that is more sophisticated than using the distance between their means.
+The two-sample Kolmogorov-Smirnov test compares two distributions and calculates a statistic representing the confidence that one can reject the null hypothesis that the two distributions are equal to one another.
+We use here both one-sided versions of this test and subtract the statistic returned by the "lesser" version from the statistic returned by the "greater" version to generate a signed version of the K-S statistic.
+By calculating this signed K-S statistic between all three pairs of WT, S1, and S2, we can thus "triangulate" the position of S2 between S1 and WT.

+We can thus calculate the similarity of M2 to M1, and if we have a subgrouping task for M2, we can also calculate the similarity of M1 to M2.
+Note that even if we do not have a task for M2, it can still be useful to compare it to M1 if there are a sufficient number of samples mutated for M2.
+For example, in `plot_point.plot_divergent_types`, we use our point mutation subgroupings as M1, and the remaining point mutations of the same gene as M2.
+Even though we do not have subgrouping tasks for M2 in this case, we can still consider the distribution of scores returned by each M1 task for these remaining mutations, as long as there are at least ten cohort samples carrying such mutations.
+Remember that M1, by virtue of being a subgrouping enumerated by `setup_isolate`, is guaranteed to have at least twenty mutated samples in the cohort, or whatever threshold was specified using `param_list`.

+We thus infer how divergent each subgrouping is from all of the other point mutations of the gene.
+Compare this to `plot_point.plot_divergent_pairs`, in which we consider similarities between pairs of explicitly-defined subgroupings, each of which have predicted scores.
+This distinction between explicitly and implicitly defined subgroupings occurs in other analyses as well; see for instance `plot_copy`, in which we define a set of subgroupings `proj_combs` for which we do not have classification tasks, but which nevertheless appear in at least ten samples and can thus be compared to subgroupings with predicted scores.